jawaheralaggl/Mapic-App/README.md

 Second capstone assignment from BNR iOS Bootcamp

 # Objective
-shows pictures based on user location with Mapkit
+Shows pictures based on user location with Mapkit

 # Features:
 - Onboarding screens — walkthroughs — to introduce the app and demonstrate what it does